 - If an inmate does not have any money, is there any way he may receive Commissary items?Persons without funds are considered indigent.
 Weekly, when the commissary order is processed, an inmate without funds may order a Personal Hygiene Kit or their choice of socks, T-Shirt, or underwear.
 These items will be provided at no cost.

 - Are there restrictions to items that are mailed to individuals?All incoming mail is inspected for contraband before delivery.
-Contraband includes but is not limited to cash, personal checks, stamps, stamped envelopes, smoking products, adhesives, metal, plastic, sound chips, or any unusual device or decoration that may pose a security risk.
+Contraband includes but is not limited to money orders, cash, personal checks, stamps, stamped envelopes, smoking products, adhesives, metal, plastic, sound chips, or any unusual device or decoration that may pose a security risk.
 Additionally, mail may not contain more than three photographs, 10 pages, or photocopies of pages from books or magazines.
 Mail containing contraband is returned to the sender and the inmate is notified.

 - Packages must be approved in advance by the Assistant Facility Administrator and must be sent to his attention by way of U.S. Mail.
 Any package not addressed in this manner or containing unauthorized items will be returned.Law books may be received only through the U.S. Mail and Direct from the Publisher, or internet book distributor, and accompanied by an invoice that matches the contents.
 If a book package is opened, and the books are not law books, the books will be put in the excess and disallowed property.